The Contested Isle Ch 4

 A covenant's lands are defined by its vis sources and these consist of all sources that a magus can encircle between sunrise and sunset, using no spells or enchanted devices to speed his progress.
 These sources are protected under law; any magus raiding them commits the crime of depriving a magus of his magical power.
 Sources claimed outside of these legally-defined lands enjoy no such legal protection.
 For this reason, covenants mark their vis sources with their covenant's symbol.

-No magus outside of a covenant may claim Hibernia as his Tribunal of residence and only those who prove residence may vote at Tribunal (see Houses of Hermes: True Lineages, page 49 for more information on voting rights).
+No magus outside of a covenant may claim Hibernia as his Tribunal of residence and only those who prove residence may vote at Tribunal (see Houses of Hermes: True Lineages, page 49 XXX for more information on voting rights).
 Covenants attending without a cathach have failed to proved their magi's right of residence.

 Independent Magi